jptacek/JPtacek.com/src/documents/2014/01/chocolately-and-boxstarter/index.html.md

 automatically for the user.
 You can type one command and be on your way!

 [Boxstarter](http://boxstarter.org/) also enables me to setup a URL that will have all of the applications that I want installed in a single location.
-For example, I created a Gist file on GitHub with all of the applications I want installed.
+For example, I created a Gist file on GitHub with all of the programs I want installed when I have a PC.

 ```bash
     START http://boxstarter.org/package/nr/url?https://gist.github.com/jptacek/8099099/raw/f691b3433c09dcd361fca8cc6cfe637ca7521771/boxstarter